jcfx11/Encoder/README.md

 Needs hands on coding to calibrate and tailor the angles read to the display

-Further coding to be added to the project
+Further coding to be added to the project, still a work in progress